suncoast-devs/handbook/resources/rails/add-react-app-to-rails.md

 - If that project was a git project then do `trash client/.git` or `rm -r client/.git` to dis-associate it from that git repository

 *Choice B* - if you are creating a *NEW* react application

+> NOTE: Run the following commands from the terminal while in the directory of your rails application (e.g. the same spot you'd normally run `rails server`)

 ```sh
 # Only run this if you are making a BRAND NEW react app